Introduction

 Instead of pulling functions out into the global environment, hotpatchR performs surgical edits inside the package namespace.
 That means:

-• internal callers automatically resolve to the updated implementation
+• exported callers automatically resolve to the updated implementation

 • the package remains loaded and otherwise unchanged